Scottish clan: Lowland clans

-An act of the Scottish Parliament of 1597 talks of the "Chiftanis and chieffis of all clannis ... duelland in the hielands or bordouris".
-It has been argued that this vague phrase describes Borders families as clans.
+There has been a belief that Highland groups are described as clans while Lowland groups are described as families.
+However, a section from the Scottish Parliament Act of 1587 states, "cheiffis and chiftanes of all clannis, alsweill on the hielandis as on the bordouris..." which roughly translates to "chiefs and chieftains of all clans, as well on the highlands as on the borders...".
+This seemingly places both Highland and Lowland groups under the clan definition, suggesting the terms "clan" and "family" can actually be used interchangeably.
 The act goes on to list the various Lowland families, including the Maxwells, Johnstones, Carruthers, Turnbulls, and other famous Border Reivers' names.
-Further, Sir George MacKenzie of Rosehaugh, the Lord Advocate (Attorney General) writing in 1680, said: "By the term 'chief' we call the representative of the family from the word chef or head and in the Irish [Gaelic] with us the chief of the family is called the head of the clan".
-In summarizing this material, Sir Crispin Agnew of Lochnaw Bt wrote: "So it can be seen that all along the words chief or head and clan or family are interchangeable.
+Further, George Mackenzie of Rosehaugh, the Lord Advocate, writing in 1680, said: "By the term 'chief' we call the representative of the family from the word chef or head and in the Irish [Gaelic] with us the chief of the family is called the head of the clan".
+In summarizing this material, Crispin Agnew wrote: "So it can be seen that all along the words chief or head and clan or family are interchangeable.
 It is therefore quite correct to talk of the MacDonald family or the Stirling clan."
 The idea that Highlanders should be listed as clans while the Lowlanders should be termed as families was merely a 19th-century convention.
 Although Gaelic has been supplanted by English in the Scottish Lowlands for nearly six hundred years, it is acceptable to refer to Lowland families, such as the Douglases as "clans".

 The Lowland Clan MacDuff are described specifically as a "clan" in legislation of the Scottish Parliament in 1384.